zniesen/DSC-4900/README.md

 This project was originally for my data science independent studies and the course, DSC-4900, at Belmont University.
 I intend to continue applying what I have learned as I progress in my career and continue work on this.
 Currently, my progress is:
  - 1. Built a web scraping protocol to collect information from Yelp reviews, questions and answers, [COMEBACK]
  - 2. Review Analysis using NLP and data from the Yelp API to rate businesses on customer perception of accessibility as indicated by reviews.
- - 3. Built a KNN-based recommendation system that suggests businesses based on indicated accessibility needs.
+ - 3. Built a recommendation system and simple UI that suggests businesses based on indicated accessibility needs
- - 4. Wrote an IRB proposal to continue research using feedback from disabled populations (Under review)
+ - 4. Wrote an IRB proposal to continue research using feedback from disabled populations
- - 5. Designed a simple prototype of a user-facing interface to make accessibility information more discoverable.

 ## Scraping data from Yelp